 If the security event registration is not maintained, there is a risk of delayed response (or its absence) to potential attacks with the HTTP protocol use.
 These logs are highly critical, in case the ICM service has the Internet access.
 Forensic Investigations of an incident related to the Internet attacks is almost impossible with these service logs disabled.

 Specify the OS file name in the icm/HTTP/logging_<xx> parameter in the LOGFILE value to collect all necessary information on potential attacks.
 It is essential for a Forensic Investigation.

 All SAP data are presented in tables.
 There are two different table categories:

-- Client tables.
-They contain data used for one client (mandant) only, e.g., the user system logon data in USR02.
+- Client tables contain data used for one client (mandant) only, e.g., the user system logon data in USR02.

-- Cross-client or client independent tables.
-These contain data valid for all the system clients, such as, for example, the T000 table.
+- Cross-client or client independent tables contain the data valid for all the system clients, such as, for example, the T000 table.

-The SAP provides table modification logging option to determine what a user has changed, added or removed in the data from tables and when.
+The SAP provides a table-modification logging option to determine what a user has changed, added or removed in the data from tables and when.
 There are two technical requirements; with both of them in place, you may be sure that table modifications are logged:

 - the general logging should be enabled;